 January 09, 2013 | 11 Comments

-Memo to residents in California and New York, and investors across the U.S., seeking both profits and a green energy cause — you can now take a stake in a renewable energy project and get returns that are competitive with more conventional investment products.
+New Hampshire, USA -- Memo to residents in California and New York, and investors across the U.S., seeking both profits and a green energy cause — you can now take a stake in a renewable energy project and get returns that are competitive with more conventional investment products.

 "Right now there is a very limited number of equity players, specialized banks or investment banks, that are comfortable with the renewable energy space," explains Mike Mendelsohn, senior financial analyst at NREL.
 "There's not an easy way for direct customers or small investors to invest in projects."
 Options include securitized renewable energy financing such as real-estate investment trusts (REIT) and master limited partnerships (MLP).
 At the moment, though, "REITs are sort of closed off to solar largely until there's a private letter ruling," Mendelsohn says, and MLP legislation specifically excludes solar and wind (but not geothermal), even though "it could take 10 words to open it to the renewable energy industry."

 "To rapidly deploy clean energy, the industry needs access to low-cost capital — and lots of it," said Billy Parish, cofounder and president of Mosaic, which claims it has shepherded $1.1 million in investments from more than 400 investors to finance 12 rooftop solar projects in California, New Jersey, Arizona, and the Navajo Nation.
 "But the financing to develop solar projects just isn’t there.
 Banks are interested in underwriting a $25 million loan for a coal-fired power plant, but for a $100,000 rooftop solar plant the transaction costs are too high."